gloxec/CrossC2/README.md

 | gen beacon (mips[el]) |  |  |  |  |  | ⍻ |

 Restricted description:
-* CobaltStrike: currently only supports the last version of cs 3.14(bug fixs).
+* CobaltStrike: currently only supports the last version of cs 3.14(bug fixs) and 4.x versions are supported (see the cs4.1 branch for details).
 * Linux: For particularly old systems, you can choose "Linux-GLIBC" option in cna (around 2010)
 * MacOS: Latest systems only support 64-bit programs
 * iOS: sandbox, restricted cmd